buerokratt/POC.CentOps/docs/technical/implementation.md

 Configuration of this service can be done in many ways.  [appsettings.json](../../src/CentOps.Api/appsettings.json) is one approach which will be used in local development.
 Another is using specifically named environment variables.
 Both approaches are documented below.

+> Note.
+This form of configuration is a part of .Net's configuration and the technique to implement this configuration via environment variables is documented [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration/?view=aspnetcore-6.0#naming-of-environment-variables).

 ### CosmosDb

 These settings correspond to the CosmosDb connection used by CentOps.